Common medical issues and cultural concerns of Hmong patients

 In order to provide equitable and effective health care, clinicians need to be able to function effectively within the context of the cultural beliefs, behaviors, and needs of consumers and their communities.
 According to the 2002 Institute of Medicine report Unequal Treatment: Confronting Racial and Ethnic Disparities in Health Care, racial and ethnic minorities tend to receive lower quality health care than non-minorities even when access to insurance and income is provided.
 Failing to support and foster culturally competent health care for racial and ethnic minorities can increase costs for individuals and society through increased hospitalizations and complications.

-Additional reading specific to caring for diverse populations.
+Additional resources specific to caring for diverse populations.

 Culture Matters DVD Training—Hmong.
 Stratis Health's DVD series offers insights into the beliefs and norms of three of Minnesota’s prevalent cultures: Hispanic/Latino, Hmong, and Somali.
 DVDs available for purchase; facilitator discussion guides available at no cost.
 CEU credit available.